DESI DR1 Ly$\alpha$ 1D power spectrum: Validation of estimators: Validating the optimal estimator

 The real data is contaminated by BAL features, HCDs, and atmospheric emission lines, and is complicated by the ``survey window function" resulting from masking these features.
 The FFT estimator must correct for this window function (masking bias), whereas the quadratic estimator must confirm its robustness by construction.
 We generate \numMocks\ \qq\ mock realizations with BAL features and randomly placed DLAs to focus on the effect of masking specifically.

 The optimal estimator method has two goals.
 The first goal is to confirm that masking these features does not introduce any biases.
 We calculate the transmitted flux fluctuations using the true continuum of each quasar to separate the effect of continuum fitting and mask all BAL features and HCDs at their exact locations.\footnote{As opposed to searching for their locations using a finder algorithm, which may produce incomplete, impure, and incorrect size estimates.} We further mask the regions around sky emission lines that will be masked in real data analysis.
 Then, we estimate \poned\ without any marginalization.
 We obtain p-values greater than 0.7 for both the Gaussian and bootstrap covariance matrices; therefore, the optimal estimator passes this test.
-However, the Gaussian matrix passing this test while failing previously is unexpected.
-It could be due to chance or weakening statistical power, as some pixels are ``thrown out," though it is difficult to conclude without more realizations.
+The Gaussian matrix passing this test after previously failing may seem unexpected.
+However, this is due to weakening statistical power, as some pixels are ``thrown out", which results in diagonals of the Gaussian covariance matrix to be 30\% larger on average.

 The second goal is to investigate the effect of continuum fitting when these features are masked.
 We follow the same steps outlined in section~\ref{subsec:qmle_val_nosyst}.
 The p-values are again zero without any correction.
 After the bias correction, the bootstrap covariance matrix passes the KS test with a p-value of 0.83, whereas the Gaussian covariance matrix fails with a p-value of 0.03.